-The IDF has been preparing intensively for the past year for a war between Israel and Hezbollah.
-The army heavily publicized some of these efforts while keeping a low profile on other moves.
+Israel has been preparing intensively for long months for a large-scale war against Hezbollah in Lebanon.
+The IDF widely publicized some of these efforts while keeping a low profile on other moves.

-On a strategic level, Israel may decide to crush or greatly weaken Hezbollah, which poses the most immediate threat to the country’s security.
-Former national security adviser Yaakov Amidror is already promoting a plan for a long war in Lebanon to devastate the group and eradicate its strongholds.
+On a strategic level, Israel may decide to strike first to crush or greatly weaken Hezbollah, which poses the most immediate threat to the country’s security.
+Former national security adviser Yaakov Amidror has already promoted a plan for a long war in Lebanon to devastate the group and eradicate its strongholds.

 Earlier, military experts said that an aggressive maneuver by ground forces is the key to defeating Hezbollah.